 As for shopping, Paris Hotel has Le Boulevard at Paris.
 With over a dozen shops carrying designer shoes, jewelry, clothing, treats, and cigars, you’ll have a nice time strolling through this small shopping area.

 So, Paris Las Vegas vs. Caesars Palace, which is better?
 It really comes down to the type of Las Vegas vacation you’re wanting to have.
-Based on both resorts great locations you’ll thoroughly enjoy your stay at whichever resort you choose.
+Based on each resort’s great location, you’ll thoroughly enjoy your stay at whichever hotel you choose.

 For the star power and overall popularity of what makes Las Vegas such an amazing city, a stay at Caesars Palace is definitely a great choice.
 It’s big and over-the-top, just like Las Vegas!

 For a smaller, more exclusive experience or a romantic getaway, Paris Las Vegas is your place.

 See our complete Hotel Comparison Guide here, or check out these other comparisons of Las Vegas Hotels.

 Paris Las Vegas vs. Treasure Island: Which Is Better? – Find out here!

 Paris Las Vegas vs. MGM Grand: Which to choose? – Article here

 Paris Las Vegas vs. Bally’s: Which to choose? – Find out now